 I recommend that a new owner personally perform, at least initially, the daily and weekly tasks to become familiar with any software to be used.
 As your company grows, these weekly tasks should be transferred to an office employee to become possible daily tasks.

 The monthly tasks can easily be done by an independent bookkeeper, but some business owners prefer to do it themselves.
 If you don’t go with a bookkeeping firm for these tasks, be sure that the employee doing the bank reconciliation is not the same employee recording customer payments or issuing vendor payments.
-This is an important segregation of duties to prevent employee theft.
+This is an important segregation of duties in accounting to prevent employee theft.

-15. Analyze Your Accounting Reports
+17. Analyze Your Accounting Reports

-Don’t rely on your bookkeeper to analyze your accounting reports—their job is to input data into the software, and it’s the manager’s job to examine the output of the accounting system to help manage the business.
-Small businesses often struggle with cash flow, and there are a few simple accounting reports that can help you:
+Don’t rely on your bookkeeper to analyze your accounting reports—part of a bookkeeper’s responsibility is to input data into the software, but it’s the manager’s job to examine the output of the accounting system to help manage the business.

 - The cash flow statement separates your cash flow by operating, investing, and financing activities.
 Negative cash flow from operations is potentially a serious problem that needs to be addressed.

-16. Prepare a Quarterly Budget
+18. Prepare a Quarterly Budget

 - Sales budget